Plastic Deformation and Non-Axial Curvature in Structural Steel¶

 Standard Model Expectation: In gravity-driven structural failure of A36 steel, dominant outcomes typically include local/global buckling, plastic hinge formation, connection failure, and tearing, with deformation concentrated at hinge/connection regions under combined axial and lateral demands.

 Audit Rule(s): Audit Rule 4 (Impulse-Momentum Constraint) where deformation implies sustained/large impulse or torque histories.
-Supporting: Audit Rule 2 (The Fourier/Joule Constraint) where localized, non-fire coupling is carried as a candidate to enable yield-strength suppression without bulk thermal equilibration.
+Supporting: Audit Rule 2 (The Fourier/Joule Constraint) where localized, non-fire coupling is carried as the relevant mechanism class for yield-strength suppression without bulk thermal equilibration.

 2. CONTROL PARAMETERS¶